UpCloudLtd/uks-instructions/KNOWN_ISSUES.md

 - You need to wait for cluster to get into `running` state before attempting to scale node groups or deleting the cluster, otherwise some resources might not be cleaned up properly

-## Load balancing

-- Network configuration for automatically provisioned load balancers is not supported yet.
-Internal load balancers cannot be used.

 ## UI

 - Upon cluster deletion, the UI might show cluster status as "running".